cheerbotme/ethglobalnyc2025/README.md

 # The Flow x402 Cheerbot aka the ETHGlobal NYC 2025 Cheerbot Build

+We are the 3D printer team!
+Cheerbot is a cute lil robo guy meant to bring cheer to lives and livestreams
 <img width="1024" height="1024" alt="ETHGlobal_Cheerbot" src="https://github.com/user-attachments/assets/12a70025-8231-421d-aead-2ce2e8177420" />

+# Sponsors

+## Flow
+- Built on Flow!
+Live on mainnet!
+Using our own EIP, ERC7287 to configure state in a visible manner.

+  ERC7827 deployed at: 0x04B386e36F89E5bB568295779089E91ded070057
+  Network: Flow Mainnet
+  Chain ID: 747

+## Katana
+- Built on Katana.
+Live on Tatara!
+Backup data store for kill switch for robot using our own EIP and ERC7287 impl.
+  ERC7827 deployed to: 0x77331C208e7a6d4C05b0A0f87dB2Df9f154321a8
+  Network: Katana Tatara Testnet

+## Nora
+- Heavy use of Nora for coding up our smart contracts and tests.
+Fed it our EIP and worked to iteratively refine our contract.
+We had some issues with extended sessions

 ## contextual links